maplibre/maplibre-native/platform/ios/platform/ios/README.md

 ## Developing

-The following are instructions on how to build `maplibre-native` for development purposes.
+The following are instructions on how to build MapLibre Native for development purposes.

 ### Downloading Source